richardsamuels/arch-automirror/README.md

 # arch-automirror

-Automatically hit's arch's mirrorlist, downloads the list, ranks them by speed, and replaces the default mirror list
+Automatically accesses Arch's mirrorlist, downloads it, ranks them by speed (using rankmirrors), and replaces the default mirror list with the new one

-Assumes US by default, IPV6 also enabled by default
+Assumes US by default
+IPV6 also enabled by default

 ## Usage

-arch-automirror.sh \[country code\] \[ipv6 on\]
+``arch-automirror.sh \[country code\] \[ipv6 on\]``

 ## Options

 ### Country Code
-Enter country code as used on Arch's [mirrorlist](https://www.archlinux.org/mirrorlist).
+Supply country code as used on Arch's [mirrorlist](https://www.archlinux.org/mirrorlist).

 ### IPV6
-enter true to enable IPV6, anything else to disable
+enabled by default, set this to anything other than true to disable it